scsm-ua/kirtan-guide-en/songs/tumi-sarveshvareshvara-vrajendra-kumara.md

     nija-bala-cheṣṭa-prati bharasā chāḍiyā tomāra ichāya āchi nirbhara koriyā

-No longer confident of my own strength and en- deavour, I have become solely dependent on Your will.
+No longer confident of my own strength and endeavour, I have become solely dependent on Your will.

 #### 8